| HOME PAGE | HOW I GOT MY TRUCK | PLANS | PROGRESS | SOURCES OF INFORMATION |

 friends, many going down the same road as I am.

-I got my first two trucks home
+I got my two trucks home

 and shows the '38 truck (yellow) and a companion '39 parts truck